-- 1. Enter Program Mode (if not in already).
+- 1. Enter Program Mode (if not in already). - 2.
+Press 💷 📿 💷 [User Number] 💌.

 The sounder beeps for 10 seconds with green (and then red) LED flashes.
-At this point the lock expects a new User Code entry; but do nothing -- simply wait for the beeping to time-out (10 seconds).
-When beeping stops, the existing User Code data will be erased.
+At this point the lock expects a presentation of a proximity card; but do nothing -- simply wait for the beeping to time-out (10 seconds).
+When beeping stops, the proximity and User Code data will be erased.